JStrick510/CSCE606-A2C/README.md

 # Mask R-CNN for Object Detection and Segmentation

-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
-The model generates bounding boxes and segmentation masks for each instance of an object in the image.
+The [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.0.
+Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow 2.0.
+The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

+Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project edits the following 2 modules:

+1. `model.py`
+2. `utils.py`

+The [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project is tested against **TensorFlow 2.0.0**, **Keras 2.2.4-tf**, and **Python 3.7.3**.
+Note that the project will not run in TensorFlow 1.0.

+Note that the [Mask-RCNN-TF2](https://github.com/ahmedfgad/Mask-RCNN-TF2) project uses the same training and testing code as in the old project.

 ![Instance Segmentation Sample](assets/street.png)